Scandinavia & the Baltic Cruises

 Making the most of every single day

-Scenic Discoveries
+Scenic Discoveries - The Stockholm Archipelago

-Scenic Discoveries – the Kiel Canal
+Scenic Discoveries – The Kiel Canal

 The Kiel Canal spans 98 kilometres, cutting through the picturesque German countryside as it links the North Sea to the Baltic Sea.
 The slow sailing along the canal offers the opportunity to relax on deck as you sail under low bridges and pass interesting villages and towns that flank the still waters.